-The Winship-Robbins Elementary School District (W-RESD) Superintendent/Principal and Winship-Robbins Elementary School District Charter Review Committee (W-RESDCRC) has conducted a review of the Winship Community School (WCS) charter request for renewal.
+The Winship-Robbins Elementary School District (W-RESD) Superintendent/Principal and Winship-Robbins Elementary School District Charter Review Committee (W-RESDCRC) has conducted a review of the Feather River Charter School (FRCS) charter request for renewal.
 The W-RESD Charter School Review Committee was composed of the following staff members: Ashley Aller, Chris Bailey and Cindy Friday.

 The W-RESD Charter Review Committee conducted a thorough review and analysis of the educational, operational, and financial information contained in the charter renewal.
-Pursuant to AB 1505, which amended Education Code 47607 and 47607.2 and applies to renewals after July 1, 2020, the W-RESD Charter Review Committee used a three-criteria system to evaluate Winship Community’s renewal petition.
-The evaluation consisted of an analysis of Winship Community’s performance, a review of the elements of a reasonably comprehensive petition, followed with a fiscal review and analysis of Winship Community’s ability to serve all students.
+Pursuant to AB 1505, which amended Education Code 47607 and 47607.2 and applies to renewals after July 1, 2020, the W-RESD Charter Review Committee used a three-criteria system to evaluate Feather River Charter School’s renewal petition.
+The evaluation consisted of an analysis of Feather River Charter School’s performance, a review of the elements of a reasonably comprehensive petition, followed with a fiscal review and analysis of Feather River Charter School’s ability to serve all students.

-On December 23, 2020, Winship Community School submitted its charter renewal petition to the Winship-Robbins Elementary School District.
-On February 10, 2021, the District’s Governing Board held a public hearing to consider the level of support for the Renewal Petition.
-The charter school’s Executive Director, Julie Haycock presented a PowerPoint on the Charter School’s overall performance and programs.
-The governor board heard from Dawn Carl, W-RESD Superintendent on her review and the W-RESDCRC review and findings.
-The District anticipates holding its second public hearing on March 10, at which time the governing board will either grant or deny the charter.
-This Staff Report and Proposed Findings of Fact are published at least 15 days prior to that hearing and anticipated action.
+On December 23, 2020, Feather River Charter School submitted its charter renewal petition to the Winship-Robbins Elementary School District.
+On February 10, 2021 the District’s Governing Board held a public hearing to consider the level of support for the Renewal Petition.
+In attendance from both charter schools were Darcy Belleza-Deputy Director, Kulpreet Pummay- Data Analyst, Allie Suydam- Assistant Director- Professional Development & Instruction, Marci Boyd- Regional Coordinator, Dr. Amanda Johnson- Director of Special Education, Jenell Sherman- Executive Director- Feather River Charter School, and Julie Haycock- Executive Director- Winship Community School.
+A joint presentation was given by Jenell Sherman and Julie Haycock they presented a PowerPoint on both charter school’s overall performance and programs highlighting changes that have occurred since the first petitions were written.
+Discussion followed with board members congratulating the charter schools on all the changes made to improve student academic achievement as well as all areas of operations.
+Jenell was asked to describe what has been the biggest challenges since she began with the charters.
+She discussed how there was so much to learn as under the original petitioners, the directors were not allowed to determine what was best for each school.
+Throughout these last few years they have learned a lot and been able to bring in experts in the various areas of operations to ensure compliance and to build instructional programs that best meet the needs for the students and communities they serve.
+She shared that now that each school is separate from Inspire or any other school they have control of the daily operations as well as the big picture of what is needed to provide quality education in a home school and independent study environment.
+The governing board heard from Dawn Carl, W-RESD Superintendent on her review and the W-RESDCRC review and findings.
+Superintendent Carl shared the criteria for charter school renewals to include AB 1505 criteria.
+She explained the timeline and how the staff review process was going.
+In this explanation it was explained that the committee reviews both petitions, analyzes compliance to the criteria and identifies themes to include in the staff report.
+The District anticipates holding its second public hearing on March 10.
+Following the public hearing, the governing board will either grant or deny the charter.
+This Staff Report and Proposed Findings of Fact were published at least 15 days prior to that hearing and anticipated action.

 Background